SRGSSR/pillarbox-documentation/public/specifications/monitoring/MONITORING.md

 This article describes the flexible event model that allows our players to send data to our monitoring platform.

+## JSON Key / Value Naming Conventions

+The following naming conventions are applied for key / values appearing in JSON payloads:

+- Keys use snake case.
+- Values are provided in a form best suited for display, usually capitalized, with possible exceptions when brand names are involved (e.g. macOS must not be capitalized as MacOS).
+- The only values provided in uppercase are event types (e.g. `START`).

+> [!IMPORTANT]
+> Values provided by the system (e.g. device names) can be assumed as having a form already best suited for display.
+Their case must not be changed.

 ## General Event Format

 Events provide data related to specific points of interests in the lifetime of a playback session.
 Three kinds of event